-With inflation and volatile gas prices, higher blends of biofuels like E15 have saved American drivers up to nearly \$1 per gallon at the pump - all while reducing emissions and supporting economic growth across rural America.
-In fact, the popularity of higher bioethanol blends is rising faster than ever, and American drivers have logged billions of miles on the road using E15.
+Higher blends of biofuels like E15 - a fuel blend made with 15% ethanol - have saved American drivers up to nearly \$1 per gallon at the pump, all while reducing emissions and supporting economic growth across rural America.
+In fact, the popularity of higher bioethanol blends is rising faster than ever, and American drivers have driven more than 75 billion miles using E15.